NetworkMathematics/FrontPage/README.md

 * [AutoMathKG: The Automated Mathematical Knowledge Graph Based on LLM and Vector Database](https://arxiv.org/abs/2505.13406), R. Bian et al., 2025

-  We need to produce a new write-up as MathGloss has grown from ~1700 concepts to almost 5K.
+  On going: We need to produce a new write-up as MathGloss has grown from ~1700 concepts to almost 5K.

 ## MathAnnotator